Statutory Maternity Leave

 If you’re not eligible for SMP

-Your employer must give you form SMP1 explaining why you can’t get SMP within 7 days of making their decision.
-You could get Maternity Allowance instead.
+Your employer must give you form SMP1 explaining why you cannot get SMP within 7 days of making their decision.
+You may be eligible for Maternity Allowance instead.